processing/p5.js/contributor_docs/access.md

 These are examples of efforts we believe to increase access:

 - Translating more documentation and other materials into more languages
-- Improving out support for assistive devices (such as screenreaders)
+- Improving our support for assistive technologies (such as screenreaders)
 - Making p5.js error messages more helpful and supportive to developers

 There are other things we haven't thought of yet and we're excited to figure out what they are together.
 If you have an idea, please [share it as an issue](https://github.com/processing/p5.js/issues/new/choose).